-- Communication and interaction

-- Cognition and learning
+- Communication and interaction - Cognition and learning

-- Social, emotional and mental health difficulties

-- Sensory and / or physical needs
+- Social, emotional and mental health difficulties - Sensory and / or physical needs

 Many children may have inter-related needs.
 These additional needs may be for a short period or throughout a child's educational life.
-They may be identified before a child has even entered school or they may come to be recognised at a specific point in their education.
+They may be identified before a child has even entered school or at a specific point in their education.

-What is not SEN(D) but may Impact on Progress
+What is NOT SEN(D) but may Impact on progress

 - Attendance and punctuality

 - Health and welfare

 - English as an additional language

-- Being in receipt of the Pupil Premium Grant
+- · Being in receipt of the Pupil Premium Grant

 - Being a Looked After Child

 - Under the new Code, behaviour is no longer a descriptor that can be used as a description of SEN and should be described as an underlying response to a need.